Skip to main content

 Overview

-• Help de-escalate situations.
+• Help to de-escalate situations

-• Prevent unnecessary trips to emergency departments and interactions with law enforcement.
+• Prevent unnecessary trips to emergency departments and interactions with law enforcement

 • Keep youth in their current living situations.